National Racing Calendar (NRC) Requirements & Procedures

 - All criteriums must be run on completely closed courses (no coned off lanes).
 If a course is using a single road for two-way traffic, it must be hard fenced in between the two sides of the course.

 - All road races must be run on either a completely closed course or utilizing a rolling enclosure effected by sufficient law enforcement officers who have been trained in the operation of such a rolling enclosure (i.e. no centerline rule for NRC races).

 - All time trials must be on courses closed to all vehicles except race-related traffic.

-- The National Racing Calendar and the USA Cycling logos must be included on all collateral materials used to promote the event.
+- The National Racing Calendar and the USA Cycling logo must be included on all collateral materials used to promote the event.
 All USA Cycling guidelines and standards must be adhered to.

-- The USA Cycling logo must be represented on the start/finish truss (upper right or left corner), fence signage (USA Cycling-supplied banners on or very near the start/finish line), and awards backdrop (one USA Cycling NRC logo in each square meter or a single large logo on the podium blocks) for all NRC events.
+- The USA Cycling logo must be represented on the start/finish truss (upper right OR left corner), fence signage (USAC supplied banners on or very near the start/finish line), and awards backdrop (one USAC NRC logo in each square meter or a single large logo on the podium blocks) for all NRC events.